binoopgit/bubble-sort-visualization/README.md

 You can also adjust the speed of the visualization by modifying the plt.pause() value.

 ## License
-This project is open source and available under the [MIT](https://choosealicense.com/licenses/mit/).# bubble-sort-visualization
+This project is open source and available under the [MIT](https://choosealicense.com/licenses/mit/).